micmejia/bible-dump/AMPC/John/John 6.md

-They kept asking, Is not this Jesus, the [^d]Son of Joseph, Whose father and mother we know?
+They kept asking, Is not this Jesus, the Son of Joseph, Whose father and mother we know?
 How then can He say, I have come down from heaven?